Why your marketing messaging isn't landing

 Don't wait until you're out of time.

 If you can build the case for customer research now, do it.
-Even a small research project—five customer interviews, some competitor analysis, a messaging audit—can give you the clarity and the ammunition you need to push back on bad ideas.
+Even a small project — five customer interviews, some competitor analysis, a messaging audit — can give you the clarity and the ammunition to push back on bad decisions before they're locked in.